 But if itching lasts for more than two weeks, distracts you from normal activities and is affecting other parts of your body, you may want to see a dermatologist.

-And if itching comes with even worse symptoms, like weight loss, fever, night sweats or open sores, this may indicate a more serious problem.
+And if itching comes with even worse symptoms, like weight loss, fever, night sweats or open sores, or if you get a quickly spreading rash (especially one with blisters), this may indicate a more serious problem.
 In this case, your doctor can properly diagnose and treat the issue.

 - Mayo Clinic: "Contact Dermatitis"